Cost-of-Living Adjustment (COLA) Information for 2023

 Adjustments are larger in years where there is more inflation, but it’s important to note that COLA adjustments don’t always do enough to entirely counteract inflation.
 This can cause your Social Security payments to have less spending power than they did the year prior.

-But without any COLA, your payments would quickly lose their spending power since they would not keep up with the rate of inflation at all otherwise.
+But without COLAs, your payments would quickly lose their spending power since they would not keep up with the rate of inflation otherwise.

 History of COLA Percentages